Sritay/GNN_demo_1/README.md

 ### Training Data
 The model was trained on synthetic data generated via LAMMPS using an Embedded Atom Method (EAM) potential.
-* **Rationale:** EAM was chosen over DFT for this demo to allow for rapid iteration and high-volume data generation (~200 frames) during the architectural debugging phase.
+* **Rationale:** EAM was chosen over DFT for this demo to allow for rapid iteration and data generation (~200 uncorrelated frames) during the architectural debugging phase.
 * **Surrogate Modeling:** The model serves as a surrogate for the EAM potential.
 The pipeline allows training data to be swapped for DFT/Ab-Initio data without changing the model architecture.

 ---